cs-pub-ro/blockchain-workshop-omniopencon/chapters/README.md

 slug: /
 ---

-# Blockchain Protocols and Distributed Applications
+# Blockchain Protocols and Distributed Applications Workshop

+**OmniOpenCon 2025**
+October 17-19, 2025 | POLITEHNICA Bucharest Central Library

-Welcome to the course on Blockchain Protocols and Distributed Applications.
+Welcome to the hands-on workshop on How to create, deploy and run decentralized code!

-This course will provide you with a comprehensive understanding of blockchain technology and its applications in various domains.
+This workshop provides a practical introduction to blockchain technology, smart contracts, and decentralized applications.
+You'll get hands-on how to execute decentralized code via smart contracts on the MultiversX blockchain.

-## Course Overview
+## Workshop Overview

-In this course, you will explore the following key topics:
+In this workshop, you will:

-- Introduction to Blockchain Technology
-- Blockchain Protocols and Consensus Mechanisms
-- Virtual Machines in Blockchains
-- Wallets
-- Smart Contracts
-- DApps (Decentralized Applications)
-- Security in Blockchains
+- Understand the fundamentals of blockchain technology and consensus mechanisms
+- Set up a blockchain wallet and interact with the MultiversX testnet
-- MultiversX and Rust Programming
+- Write and deploy your first smart contract using Rust

-- Blockchain Use Cases in Finance and more
+## What to Bring

+**Please bring your laptop**.
+You can use [our VM](https://repository.grid.pub.ro/cs/bpda) or setup the environment on your own laptop.

+WiFi will be available at the venue.

 ## Prerequisites

-While there are no strict prerequisites for this course, a basic understanding of computer science and programming concepts will be beneficial.

-## Who should take this course?

-- Students interested in blockchain technology and its applications.
-- Developers and professionals looking to enhance their skills in blockchain development.
-- Anyone curious about the future of decentralized and secure systems.
+- Basic programming knowledge (any language)
+- Familiarity with command-line tools is helpful but not required
+- No prior blockchain experience needed!

+## About OmniOpenCon

+This workshop is part of OmniOpenCon, a gathering celebrating open source, open data, open science, and open education.
+The event is free and open to all.
+More details on [OmniOpenCon](https://omniopencon.org)!